AUGSA Staff & Council Members

 Faculty & Centre Representatives

 Faculty and centre representatives act as the voice on council of the graduate students in each of the four faculties and one non-faculty centre at Athabasca University.
-There are three Faculty of Business Representatives, three Faculty of Humanities and Social Sciences Representatives, three Faculty of Health Disciplines Representatives, two Faculty of Sciences and Technology Representatives, and two representatives from the Centre for Distance Education.
+There are three Faculty of Business Representatives, five Faculty of Humanities and Social Sciences Representatives, three Faculty of Health Disciplines Representatives, and two Faculty of Sciences and Technology Representatives